alex-seville/minimap/README.md

 ## TODO
 I'm sure this could be adapted to non-code mirror fields.
+Code Mirror is not dependent on jQuery, so this plugin shouldn't be either.